junegunn/redis-stat/README.md

 ## redis-stat in Docker

-_redis-stat_ has packaged into a 15Mb Alpine-linux docker image and has been pushed to [Docker Hub](https://hub.docker.com/r/richardhull/redis-stat/).
+_redis-stat_ has been packaged into a 15Mb Alpine-linux docker image and pushed to [Docker Hub](https://hub.docker.com/r/richardhull/redis-stat/).
 The image is built from the `Dockerfile` in this project.

 A new image can be locally provisioned and started with: